mehdibadjian/imagesearch/README.md

 ### Copyrights

-All contents of the app is Copyrights to @ Mehdi Badjian hence using fully or partially of the app should be informed to the owner.
+All contents of the app is Copyrighted to @ Mehdi Badjian hence using fully or partially of the app should be informed to the owner.